Personal Health Information Protection Act

 - Peel Senior Services

-All of Health Services is committed to protecting the privacy, confidentiality and security of your personal health information held in any form.
+Health Services is committed to protecting the privacy, confidentiality and security of your personal health information held in any form.
 We employ physical, organizational and technological safeguards to protect your personal health information against theft and loss, as well as unauthorized access, copying, modification, use, disclosure and disposal.

 All staff that come into contact with your personal health information are aware of its sensitive nature and are trained in the appropriate use, disclosure and protection of your personal health information.
 Staff will ensure the amount and type of personal health information collected, used or disclosed is limited to that which is necessary to fulfill the purpose for which it was collected.

-Technology Systems supporting Health Services
+Technology systems supporting Health Services

 We also require organizations, vendors and third parties, who support our services, or provide programs on our behalf, to protect the privacy of your personal health information and to use such information only for the purposes you have consented to, or that are permitted or required by law.